Generic Name: dolutegravir (Oral route)

 It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 You should not use this medicine together with dofetilide (Tikosyn®).
-Using these medicine together may cause serious or life-threatening side effects.
+Using these medicines together may cause serious or life-threatening side effects.

 Serious skin and allergic reactions may occur while taking this medicine.
 Check with your doctor right away if you have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.